 The financialisation of Small and Medium size Money Transfer Operators (SM-MTOs) after the financial crisis in London

 The global stream of remittances forms a 601 billion Dollar industry.
-From the highly regulated payments processed via banks, to those dealt with more or less informally, in the vast market of Small and Medium Operations, every day a myriad money transfers initiated by migrants, flow across state borders to families and friends in countries of origin.
-To many individual recipients, such cash injections can provide a vital source of capital.
+Transacted online or exchanged in cash over the counter, processed by vast payment institutions, or mediated by agents who harbour strong connections with migrant communities, every day a myriad money transfers flow across state borders.
+To many individual recipients, remittances can provide a vital source of capital.
 To countries with a vast diaspora, they constitute a substantial sector of the GDP, and an important axis for development.
-To regulators, however, remittances circulated informally via Small and Medium Money Transfer Operations have also recently become the object of close governance.
+To regulators and the banking industry, however, remittances have also become the object of close governance, where the imperative to police financial crime can clash with the imperative to extend financial inclusion.

 What we know